retsyx/amity/README.md

 The fields are:

-* `name` - this can be anything.
+* `name` - this can be anything you want.
 * `display` - the HDMI OSD name of the display device.
 Typically a TV.
 * `source` - the HDMI OSD name of the AV source device.
 * `audio` - the HDMI OSD name of the audio output device, typically a receiver.

 Amity configured an activity with a source device called 'Living Room', using the TV as a display, and the audio receiver for audio output.
-'Living Room' is the OSD name of the Apple TV in the living.
-We can optionally change the name of the activity to 'Watch Apple TV' for our own reference but it is not necessary.
+'Living Room' is the OSD name of the Apple TV in the living room.
+The name of the activity can be changed to 'Watch TV' for convenience.
+The activity name is used with [HomeKit](#homekit).

 And that's it...
 Amity is now fully configured with a paired remote, and two activities for watching Apple TV, and playing with a PlayStation 5.
 Let's start it!